rlidwka/yapm/README.md

   you've probably failed.
 This fork of npm adds semver support for exactly that.

-  For example the following [component](https://github.com/component/component)-style dependency definitions allow you to specify the username and repository, as well as the version, this is true for both public and private repos.
+  For example the following [component](https://github.com/component/component)-style dependency definitions allow you to specify the username/repository, as well as the version - this is true for both public and private repos.

 ```json